firephinx/mklz-fps/README.md

 * We then tried having each thread make separate lists for each bucket with the elements in its partition and once all the partitions were done, the lists were appended to each other to create the complete buckets, but this took a lot of bandwidth as well as memory.
 * Finally, we implemented the distribution into buckets using prefix sums to determine where the buckets start in the array as well as where each partition would start inserting its elements into the buckets.
 This ended up being much more efficient even though we had to iterate through the entire array twice (once to get the counts for the prefix sums and a second time to transfer the data into the proper positions).

+Additionally in Java, we tested different ways of representing the key value pairs.
+For example, we tried a 2D array, Java's MapEntry, and creating a new Object.
+We found that Java was fastest with Objects.

 We then experimented with sorting by indices instead of moving the elements around to see if the lower bandwidth could help improve our performance.
+However, in practice, sorting indices was significantly slower then sorting elements.

 ![Sorting by Index Diagram](/images/sortingByIndex.PNG)

+And we discovered that the overhead of permuting the elements was minimal.

 ![Permutation Diagram](/images/permutationGraph.PNG)